Across from City Hall, next to Grill Marks

 Drawing with Robots: R2D2 Meets Rembrandt

-This automated attraction is an interactive activity that introduces children and young adults to computer programming through art.
-They write code for the shape they wish to create and download it to a small Scribbler robot that then “draws” their picture.
+This automated attraction is an interactive activity that introduces children and young adults to computer programing through art.
+They write the code for the shape they wish to create and download it to a small Scribbler robot that then “draws” their picture.
 This is a wonderful activity that shows that robots can make art too!